 Several sturgeon species are listed under the Convention on International Trade in Endangered Species of Wild Fauna and Flora agreement (CITIES) to limit their sale and exploitation.

 Sturgeon cannot be kept in a fishery in England and Wales, under the terms of the Keeping & Introduction of Fish Regulations 2015.
 This is regulated by the Environment Agency and Natural Resources Wales.

-Confusingly they are sold as an ornamental fish species and can be kept in aquaria and isolated garden ponds under the terms of the Prohibition of Keeping and Release of Live Fish (England) Order 2014.
+Confusingly sturgeon are sold as an ornamental fish species and can be kept in aquaria and isolated garden ponds under the terms of the Prohibition of Keeping and Release of Live Fish (England) Order 2014.

-To protect the genetic integrity of the European Sturgeon, the regulatory bodies won’t permit them to be introduced into fisheries or the wild.
+To protect the genetic integrity of the European sturgeon, the regulatory bodies won’t permit them to be introduced into fisheries or the wild.

-Where to catch a sturgeon: it is currently unlikely that you’ll catch a wild European Sturgeon in a UK river although historically they were present in significant numbers in the larger UK rivers.
-According to renowned angling historian, Fred Buller they don’t feed in freshwater.
+It is currently unlikely that you’ll catch a wild European sturgeon in a UK river, although historically they were present in significant numbers in the larger UK rivers.
+According to renowned angling historian, Fred Buller, they don’t feed in freshwater.
 It is understood that every sturgeon caught on rod and line in the UK had been foul hooked.

-Last date edited: 3 May 2018
+Last date edited: 24 December 2020